ismaelc/ConcurDisrupt/README.md

 Who starts their contest page with prizes?
 We do!
 Here's what you can win:

-  - **$2,000 cash**: *Best Re-Polished App using Concur APIs* - planning to re-use a non-Concur app from a previous hackathon?
-Feel free to submit them to us, as long as it's using a Concur API.
+  - **Maximum $2,500 worth of gift cards**: *Best Re-Polished App using Concur APIs* - planning to re-use a non-Concur app from a previous hackathon?
+Feel free to submit them to us, as long as it's using a Concur API (for the first time).
+Prize distribution is $500 to each winning team member.

-  - **$2,000 cash**: *Best Use of Concur API* - any "new" app submission outside of the Re-Polished category
+  - **Maximum $2,500 worth of gift cards**: *Best Use of Concur API* - any "new" app submission outside of the Re-Polished category.
+Prize distribution is $500 to each winning team member.

-  - **$100 cash**: *Use of Concur APIs* - each team that uses and demos the use of Concur APIs gets $100
+  - **$100 cash**: *Use of Concur APIs* - first 10 teams that registers/uses/demos the use of Concur APIs, outside of the above categories, gets $100 (per team).

 What is Concur?
 -----------

-If you've heard of TripIt, then there's a remote chance you've heard of us.
-We help 25M business travelers manage their travel bookings and expense reports through the Concur Travel and Expense web/mobile app.
+Over 25 million people in 190 countries and over 65 percent of the Fortune 500 trust Concur to process $50 billion in travel and expense data per year.
+We help these 25M business travelers manage their travel bookings and expense reports through the Concur Travel and Expense web/mobile app.
 This allows them and their companies to save time, money, gain visibility and enforce employee compliance on expenses.
 It's all about giving the business traveler a delightful and worry-free travel experience, which we like to call *The Perfect Trip*.

 We also created APIs so that partners can add value and contribute to a business traveler's Perfect Trip.
 That's where you come in.